BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/lost-futures.md

 The generation of 1967 is perfectly aligned with today's consumerism.
 When I discuss consumerism, I am referring to developed countries that wield their power over the workers in the developing world, which suffer often horrendously.
-Large buildings packed with luxuriant abundance of consumer goods, food, clothing, and -- most importantly -- symbolic signifiers were the primary landscape of the urban environment of the last decades.
+Large buildings packed with luxuriant abundance of consumer goods, food, clothing, and---most importantly---symbolic signifiers were the primary landscape of the urban environment of the last decades.
 Streets oversaturated and overcrowded decorated with bright and colorful store windows.
 Glimmering illustrations, neon-light symbols, alternating smells, restless music, a meaningless mess merged into a psychodelic noise of symobls overdosed with meaning.
 It is the magical negation of scarcity.